Why do People Travel a Lot? Nowadays and in the Past?

 On the Himalayan hills stood her enthralling cottage named Shati Kunj.
 Her cottage was within the thick cedars and wild trees.
 It had a little cozy library filled with books of different languages and categories, and then a little room that leads to the hall, popping with colours, the dining room, and the open kitchen.
 The rooms were elegant with a tinge of bohemian aura.

-Aunty Dora was a happy and curious person.
+Aunt Dora was a happy and curious person.
 She had hundreds of stories to share from the moment I entered her little mystery cottage.
-I sat on the dining table across the window that faced the Himalayan ranges.
-Aunty pointed out to the mountains and asked me, “How many ranges do you think is out there, across the window?”
+I sat on the dining table across the window that faced the Himalayan ranges. she pointed out to the mountains and asked me, “How many ranges do you think is out there, across the window?”